The Belmont Cinema

 The Belmont Cinema is an arthouse cinema on Belmont Street, Aberdeen, Scotland and is the last remaining independent cinema in the city.

 The cinema building is the property of Aberdeen City Council and is temporarily closed following the collapse of its former operator, the Centre for the Moving Image (CMI), in 2022.

-Belmont Community Cinema Ltd were named by Aberdeen City Council as preferred operator for the site in September 2023, with an expected reopening date of late 2024.
-The building was open as part of Aberdeen's 2024 Doors Open Day on 7 and 8 September.
+The charity, Belmont Community Cinema Ltd were named by Aberdeen City Council as preferred operator for the site in September 2023.

+Following a successful application to the National Lottery Heritage Fund, the charity announced intentions to reopen the site in late 2027.

 The cinema is a grade C listed building.

 History

 Trades council hall

 The building was constructed in 1896 as a trades hall to a design by architects, Alexander Ellis and Robert Gordon Wilson.
 It was principally used for meetings of Aberdeen's newly established Labour Movement.
 The first film was shown on the premises in 1898, and featured footage of Queen Victoria at Balmoral Castle, establishing a tradition of hosting visiting cinema shows.